 Beginning July 1, 2004, active members were afforded a new option for a defined contribution overlay to their defined benefit plan but limited statutorily to specific purposes.
+The entire actuarial expense associated with the program is born by the member including the cost of the calculation which must be performed to determine contributions limits.
 Eligible members can choose to contribute actuarially determined amounts to either offset early retirement reductions or to approach or attain a 50% average final earnings benefit level.
-Participation in the program as of December 31, 2005 was limited to 4 persons.
+While participation in the program as of December 31, 2006 was limited to 7 persons, voluntary contribution account balances for the Plan years ending December 31, 2006 and 2005 were \$48,847 and \$33,068 respectively.